savonet/liquidsoap/doc/content/cookbook.md

 ```

 In the two examples we use [string interpolation](language.html) and time
-litterals to generate the output file name.
+literals to generate the output file name.

 In order to limit the disk space used by this archive, on unix systems we can
 regularly call `find` to cleanup the folder ; if we can to keep 31 days of